• Skip to main content

 I highly recommend you to check out my quick video when ready to assemble the lasagna.
 It is just so nice to have a visual to ease you through it.
 But here is how it goes:

-• Layer 1: Add 1 cup of lentil sauce to the bottom of a lasagna baking dish (about 9 x 13 inches).
+• Layer 1: Add 1 cup of lentil mixture to the bottom of a lasagna baking dish (about 9 x 13 inches).
 Then, place 3 lasagna no-boil noodles over.
 Top with ½ cup of bechamel and spread it well over the noodles.

 • Layer 2: Add 1 more cup of lentil sauce over the bechamel, again 3 noodles and then ½ cup more of bechamel.